 The second component of relationalism is (as far as we know) new in the literature on relationships.
-It is what we call the Collectivity Theory of Relationships.
-According to this view, the fact that two individuals A and B are in a relationship obtains in virtue of the fact that A and B are both part of some collective C. A collective, as we wish to understand the term, is a group of individuals that has reasons for action that are not identical to the reasons of any of the individuals within the collective.
-For example, a married couple is typically a collective in this sense: a married couple taken together can have reasons that differ from the reasons possessed by either of the individuals in the marriage.
+It is what we call the collectivity view.
+According to this view, the fact that two individuals A and B are in a relationship obtains in virtue of the fact that A and B are both part of some collective C. A collective, as we wish to understand the term, is a group of individuals that has reasons for action that are not identical to the reasons of any of the individuals within the collective.5 For example, a married couple is typically a collective in this sense: a married couple taken together can have reasons that differ from the reasons possessed by either of the individuals in the marriage.
 Other examples of collectives include nations, sports teams, corporations, and military units.
-According to our theory, the nature of a relationship between individuals A and B is determined by two factors: the nature of their shared collective, C, and the role that A and B each play in C. Thus, for example, if Anna is Wanda's superior officer in the Army, the nature of their relationship is a function of the nature of the Army and of their differing roles in the Army.
+According to our theory, the nature of a relationship between individuals A and B is determined by two factors: the nature of their shared collective, C, and the role that A and B each play in C. Thus, for example, if Anna is Wanda's superior officer in the Army, the nature of their relationship is a function of the nature of the Army and of their differing roles in the different levels of the Army's hierarchy.

-The third component of relationalism is what we call the Role Theory of Obligations.
-It is commonly thought that one is obligated to "do one's part" as a member of whatever collectives one is a part of (Collins 2019; Collins and Lawford-Smith 2016; Killoren and Williams 2013; Chant 2014).
+The third component of relationalism is what we call the role view.
+This view comes with two commitments.
+First, according to this view, what one is obligated to do for others is to "do one's part" as a member of whatever collectives one is a part of.
+The idea that "doing one's part" is important in understanding our obligations is very widespread among philosophers who take relationships seriously (e.g., Collins 2019; Collins and Lawford-Smith 2016; Killoren and Williams 2013; Chant 2014).
+And so we're in reasonably good company in affirming that idea.